S-a-m-K/BellabeatCaseStudy/README.md

 ### **Buisness Task**

-Analyzing non-Bellabeat smart device usage data to gain insight into how smart devices are being used.
-Based on these findings, a general recommendation is desired as to how these trends could influence Bellabeat's marketing strategy.
+Analyzing data from non-Bellabeat smart devices to gain insights into how these devices are being used.
+Based on the findings, a general recommendation is sought on how these trends could shape Bellabeat's marketing strategy.

 ### **Stakeholder**